followthatfish/ruokarobo/README.md

   * As a workaround you can provide a partial name for the product.
 The keywords which add products to the cart do not require complete product names, but instead select the first matching search result.

 ### Roadmap
-The initial release of this project is functional.
-There are however aspects which may be improved in future releases.
+Current state of ruokarobo is fully functional.
+There are however aspects which may be improved in future releases - see [issues](https://github.com/followthatfish/ruokarobo/issues) for more information.
-* Refactor adding products to the shopping list.
-  * The implementation is half-baked in this initial release, but the main point behind using the list is eventually to increase the number of a specific product if it already exists in the list, if something needs to order more of the same thing.
-Now all additions are appended to the file, which means that in this case you end up searching for the product more than once.
 * Smarter use of Browser Library capabilities
   * The keywords contain a bunch of Sleeps, which is not ideal.
 Browser provides the cool `Wait For Element State` keyword, which may be utilized later to eliminate the Sleeps.
 * Refactor recipes